The Department of Health today published the next in the series of weekly results from its COVID-19 Infection Survey (CIS).

 To ensure our latest estimates on positivity are available at the earliest opportunity during this period of high infections, we published our headline results on Wednesday.
 The analysis in this bulletin provides further breakdowns for the same period and a longer time series.

 Due to the relatively small number of tests and positive swab results within our sample, credible intervals are wide and therefore results should be interpreted with caution.

-- Modelling suggests the trend in the percentage of people testing positive was uncertain in the week ending 13 November in Northern Ireland.
+- Modelling suggests the percentage of people testing positive continued to increase in the week ending 31 December in Northern Ireland.